Women's Fitness Over 50

 What About Bone Density?

 This might be the most important difference for women over 50.
-Cardio — even weight-bearing cardio like walking — has minimal impact on bone density.
+Cardio, even weight-bearing cardio like walking, has minimal impact on bone density.
 Weight training directly stimulates bone growth through mechanical loading.
-For women at risk of osteoporosis (which is most women after menopause), this alone makes weight training the clear winner.
+When muscles pull hard against bones during resistance exercises, the stress triggers new bone formation in exactly the areas most vulnerable to fractures: the spine, hips, and wrists.
+For women at risk of osteoporosis, which includes most women after menopause, this alone makes weight training the clear priority.
+Our complete guide to strength training for osteoporosis covers this in much more depth.

 Learn more about the 7 benefits of strength training after 50 including bone density, brain health, and more.